Human Error in Manufacturing

 It’s clear that humans aren’t leaving manufacturing anytime soon.
 The question thus becomes, How can manufacturers design work systems sensitive to the limits of human nature?
 How can manufacturing systems work with people to maximize human performance?

 Given what research has shown about human error, helping people perform can require many different actions.
 Some are small, like encouraging healthy habits in and outside the workplace or using new technologies to decrease workers’ cognitive load.
 Others, like changing attitudes throughout an organization, are more challenging and require broad alignment on goals and actions.

 Additionally, augmentative technologies like digital work instruction, IoT connected inline quality checks, and no-code development platforms can improve working systems and decrease errors to close to zero.

 The DOE, however, summarized the reasons to take action best when they wrote,

 “No matter how efficiently equipment functions; how good the training, supervision, and procedures; and how well the best worker, engineer, or manager performs his or her duties, people cannot perform better than the organization supporting them.”

-Tulip helps manufacturers augment employee production rather than automating it away.
-The company’s app platform connects people, machines, and sensors to create work stations that optimize human performance.
+Tulip helps organizations augment employee production rather than automating it away.
+The company’s app platform connects people, machines, and sensors to create workstations that optimize human performance.
 Curious how Tulip can help you augment human performance?
 Get in touch for a free demo.